Things to consider with a direct payment

 • You'll be financially assessed, and if you're required to contribute this will need to be paid into your direct payment account regularly to ensure that you have enough money to pay for the support you receive

-• You can also choose to have extra services in addition to the support in place to meet your assessed eligible needs such as mileage, extra hours, and travel costs.
-We recommend you arrange this separately from your direct payment arrangement and pay any additional invoices directly from your personal bank account
+• You can also choose to have extra services in addition to the support in place to meet your assessed eligible needs, such as mileage, extra hours, and travel costs.
+We recommend that you arrange this separately from your direct payment arrangement and pay any additional invoices directly from your personal bank account

 A Hand With Coins